 b) Transition from L-STF to L-LTF shall be detected, and fine timing shall be established.

-c) Coarse and fine frequency offsets shall be estimated.
+c) Coarse and fine carrier frequency offsets shall be estimated.

-d) Symbols in a PPDU shall be derotated according to estimated frequency offset.
-Sampling offset drift shall be also compensated.
+d) Symbols in a PPDU shall be derotated according to estimated carrier frequency offset.
+Sampling offset drift of the PPDU shall be also compensated according to a single parameter estimated using any feature(s) in the PPDU.

-e) For each HE-LTF symbol, transform the symbol into subcarrier received values, estimate the phase from the pilot subcarriers, and derotate the subcarrier values according to the estimated phase.
+e) For each HE-LTF symbol, transform the symbol into subcarrier received values, estimate the phase (see NOTE) from the pilot subcarriers, and derotate the subcarrier values to compensate the estimated phase.

 f) Estimate the complex channel response coefficient for each of the subcarriers and each of the transmit streams.
 If midambles are present in the Data field of the PPDU, the channel response coefficients shall be based upon the most recently received midamble symbols.

-g) For each of the data OFDM symbols, transform the symbol into subcarrier received values, estimate the phase from the pilot subcarriers, compensate the subcarrier values according to the estimated phase, group the results from all of the receiver chains in each subcarrier to a vector, and multiply the vector by a zero-forcing equalization matrix generated from the estimated channel.
+g) For each of the data OFDM symbols, transform the symbol into subcarrier received values, estimate the phase (see NOTE) from the pilot subcarriers, derotate the subcarrier values to compensate the estimated phase, group the results from all of the receiver chains in each subcarrier to a vector, and multiply the vector by a zero-forcing equalization matrix generated from the estimated channel.

 h) For each data-carrying subcarrier in each spatial stream of RU under test, find the closest constellation point, and compute the Euclidean distance from it.
 If midambles are present in the Data field of the PPDU, the midamble symbols shall not be used to compute the Euclidean distance.